gfe--gluten free easily

 As most of you know, my gfe approach for eating gluten free is to seek out naturally gluten-free foods and meals or ones where I can make a quick substitution or adaptation.
 When eating dairy free, my approach remains the same.

 Today’s dairy free and gluten-free Seafood Chowder recipe is a good example of both my gfe ways and my dairy free easily (dfe) approach.
 For either gfe or dfe, I’m not interested in stocking up on lots of specialty products.
-I like to rely on what’s in my pantry all the time, which I consider to be my actual pantry, refrigerator, and freezer.
+I like to rely on what’s in my pantry all the time, which I consider to be my actual pantry plus my refrigerator and freezer.

-I always have coconut milk or almond milk on hand to use as my dairy-free milk and, usually, oil (olive or grapeseed) to meet the fat/shortening requirement.
-Plus, I do typically use organic butter, but non-dairy butter (and often oils) also works just fine.
-So when Linda’s theme of Seasonal Soups was announced for this month’s Go Ahead Honey It’s Gluten Free Carnival, my thoughts went to chowder with those dfe ingredients in mind.
-Specifically, I thought of Chicken Corn Chowder and this Tuna Chowder recipe.
+I always have coconut milk or almond milk on hand to use as my dairy-free milk and usually, oil (olive, avocado, or grapeseed) to meet the fat/shortening requirement.
+Plus, I do typically use organic butter, but non-dairy butter and oils such as those listed above can work just fine when making this recipe and others.So, when my friend Linda (formerly Gluten-Free Homemaker) set the theme of Seasonal Soups for this month’s Go Ahead Honey It’s Gluten Free Carnival, my thoughts went to chowder with those dfe ingredients in mind.
+Specifically, I thought of Chicken Corn Chowder and Tuna Chowder (a recipe from The Tightwad Gazette).

-I like chowders a lot.
-I think they’re perfect cold weather fare.
+Again, I like chowders A LOT.
+I think they’re perfect cold-weather fare.

 I’ve already shared my Quick and Easy New England Clam Chowder, which is both gluten free and dairy free, here.
 That recipe was based on another favorite in the gfe household—Baked Potato Soup.
 And while we love Chicken Corn Chowder, that recipe is shared fairly often online.
 However, I’ve never seen Tuna Chowder shared, so I decided to share that seasonal soup—with a Seafood Chowder variation.